How to get a Tee Time on the Old Course, St Andrews

 St Andrews Old Course is not only the home of golf and the most famous course on the planet, but it is also the busiest.

-With this year’s 150th Open Championship being held at the Old Course, combined with pent-up demand from years of covid restrictions, our guaranteed tee times are now sold out for the remainder of 2022 and throughout 2023.
+Following the 150th Open Championship, held at the Old Course in 2022, and continued pent-up demand from years of covid restrictions, our guaranteed tee times are now sold out for the remainder of 2023 and throughout 2024.

 However, there are many methods of securing a tee time on the Old Course, supported by our Premier Golf team based in St Andrews;

-Whilst this route does provide a guaranteed tee time for those looking to book and play in 2024, it is also the most expensive option.
+Whilst this route does provide a guaranteed tee time for those looking to book and play in 2025, it is also the most expensive option.
 The St Andrews Links Trust also requires that an additional course is added to the reservation, such as the New, Jubilee, or Castle Courses.
-Premier Golf will recommend including these premium times as part of a group package of seven or more days.
+Premier Golf will recommend including these premium times as part of a group package of seven or more days and 4 or more golfers.

 For those who plan a year or more in advance, there is a reasonable chance to obtain a pre-allocated tee time through ‘Direct Application’ (if your trip is deposited by mid-August the previous year).
-For instance, if you register and deposit for a 2023 trip by mid-August of 2022, we’ll help you fill out the application for you to submit.
-Usually, results are announced by late September or October 2022.
+For instance, if you register and deposit for a 2024 trip by mid-August of 2023, we’ll help you fill out the application for you to submit.
+Usually, results are announced by late September or early October.

 It is also worth noting that your chances increase if you apply across a wider range of dates.
 For instance, instead of picking one single day, consider applying across a 1-2 week span of availability for the best chances.
 If successful, this is the most cost-efficient way to play.
 If not successful, then we will default to the Ballot.
 Again, for those who are successful, The St Andrews Links Trust requires that another of their courses be added to the Old Course reservation.